blackballoons/blackballoons.github.io/_posts/2021-01-17-moos-on-the-loose.md

 ---

 Moose on the loose
-driven by nature to booze
+driven by the nature to booze

+tamed and misunderstood
 loose joints, no knees
-tamed and misunderstood by men

 call me elk call me javorszarvas
 if my meat tastes melancholy
-that's because I've had too many sour berries
+it's because I had too many sour berries